Kotti/kotti_user_manual/docs/_build/html/_sources/introduction/users_and_roles.txt

 Let's log in by clicking the Log In button on the default Kotti website's front page.
 That takes us to a page with the web address "/login" (which would be on the end of the base web address, e.g., "http://www.example.com/login").
+Here you can see where the username "Admin" and the default password "qwerty" is being entered:

 ..
 Image:: ../images/logging_in.png

+After submitting the username and password by clicking the LogIn button, and after they have been successfully matched to an existing user account, the site will be shown in "logged in" view:

 ..
-Note:: You need to be logged in to see Add, Edit, and other forms, and you
-          need rights as either the Admin user or a user with a role given Edit rights.
-After logging in, you will see a menu bar at the bottom of the site header, with menu choices for Private vs. Public (state), View, Contents, Edit, Share, Actions, Add, Navigate.
-Your username is at the far right, where there is a pull-down menu for setting your personal site preferences.

-..
-Image:: ../images/editor_bar.png
+Image:: ../images/logged_in.png

 For a larger Kotti website, where several people add content, the Admin user may create accounts for other people.
 One common approach is to divide the